 Evacuated Tube Test Data

-The only way to actually compare one collector with another impartially is to use the Government Program RETSCREEN.
+The only way to compare one collector with another impartially is to use the Government Program RETSCREEN.

 Retscreen - Read here to find out how to do this.
 This article shows you the output of the main collectors you will find in Canada (both Evacuated Tubes and Flat Plates) and compares the output in different cities.